oussema286/fordead_package/docs/Tutorial.md

 train_model(data_directory = data_directory, nb_min_date = 10, min_last_date_training="2018-01-01", max_last_date_training="2018-06-01")
 ```

 The model will be trained on all Sentinel-2 dates until **min_last_date_training**.
 If there are not **nb_min_date** valid dates on **min_last_date_training**, the first **nb_min_date** valid dates are used unless this number is not reach at **max_last_date_training** in which case the pixel is dropped and no model will be calculated.
 This allows, for example in the case of a relatively ancient source of anomalies such as the bark beetle crisis, to start the detection as early as 2018 if there are enough valid dates at the beginning of the year, while allowing the study of pixels in situations with less data available simply by performing the training over a longer period to retrieve other valid dates.

 It is not recommended to end the training before 2018, because since the periodic model is annual, the use of at least two years of SENTINEL-2 data is advised.

+This step can also be used if you skipped the first step and computed a vegetation index and a mask for each date through your own means, simply by filling in the parameters **path_vi** and **path_masks** with the corresponding directories.

 ##### Outputs